tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/01_Auto_Sync_Data_Main.md

 # Auto Sync of Source System Changes

-This demonstration will guide you through the automatic synchronization of data between the DPM System and the source systems.
+This demonstration will demonstrate the automatic synchronization of data between the DPM System and the source systems.

 [Auto Sync Data Introduction]( 02_Auto_Sync_Data_Introduction.md)